dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmStoreUpdateDBMaxRetries:

     dcmStoreUpdateDBMaxRetries_"
-    "Store Update DB Maximum Delay of Retry",integer,"Maximum delay in ms of retry to update the database on storage.","
+    "Store Update DB Delay of Retry",integer,"Delay in ms of retry to update the database on storage.","
     .. _dcmStoreUpdateDBMaxRetryDelay:

     dcmStoreUpdateDBMaxRetryDelay_"